dav1do/pitchfork-scraper/README.md

     pip install -Ur requirements.txt

 ###Configure database
 This is setup to use sqlalchemy and postgresql.
-Either create a database by opening psql and running this
-    create user pitchfork with password 'pitchfork';
-    create database pitchfork with owner pitchfork;
+You should be able to run pg_restore on the scrape.dump file to create the db locally.

 It could be returned to a csv by modifying settings to remove DATABASE and ITEM_PIPELINES.
 It'd be prudent to remove the lines in pitchfork.spiders.reviews that connect and find the most recent review for the stop_check.